Bay Street station: Station layout and services

 Bay Street station is the first of six stations in the township of Montclair, located on Pine Street between Bloomfield Avenue (County Route 506) and Glenridge Avenue.

 The station has two high-level side platforms to serve passengers on its two tracks.
 The platforms themselves are connected by a crossover bridge with elevators and have ticket vending machines.
 The station has a 248-space parking garage and a smaller lot a block away.
 Eight of those spots are handicapped accessible and maintained by the Montclair Parking Authority.

-There are continuing maintenance issues regarding the station and parking deck, and neither NJ Transit nor the municipality admit responsibility for the station building.
+There are continuing maintenance issues regarding the station and parking deck, and neither NJ Transit nor the municipality claim responsibility for the station building.

 Bay Street station is a major stop on the Montclair-Boonton Line as every train serving it stops here.
 This is the terminal for all weekend service except for several special holiday trains that go to Lake Hopatcong station.